 “I’m very pleased to be back with our team and playing and contributing in ways that the coaches are pleased,” Hali said.
 “To have all the nuisance or whatever it was behind us is pretty decent for me now so I can play football.”

-The Chiefs seemed to have a play for Hali, keeping him fresh by limiting his playing time early so they can have him ready for the end of the season.
+The Chiefs seemed to have a plan for Hali, keeping him fresh by limiting his playing time early so they can have him ready for the end of the season.
 But the plan lacked an effective date to put into action.
 Dee Ford’s back injury and Justin Houston’s balky knee proved harbingers for Hali’s return.

 “I’ll be honest with you, I was just sitting waiting,” Hali said.
 “I didn’t know when I’d come back.
 That’s just how it was the entire time.”